 - Ashwagandha lactones exhibited antitumor and radiosensitizing activity in several tumour cell models in vitro and in vivo after intraperitoneal and oral administration.

 - Ashwagandha alkaloids demonstrated depressant activity on higher cerebral functions and caused prolonged hypotensive, bradycardic, respiratory stimulant, and sedative effects.
 Ashwagandha extract exhibited significant antiepileptic action and cognition enhancement when administered orally in models of epilepsy and Alzheimer’s disease, respectively.

-- When tested on 101 healthy male patients aged 50 to 59 years, ashwagandha (3 g/day for 1 year) significantly improved hemoglobin, red blood cell count, seated stature, and hair melanin content.
+- When tested on 101 healthy male patients aged 50 to 59 years, ashwagandha (3 g/day for 1 year) significantly improved haemoglobin, red blood cell count, seated stature, and hair melanin content.
 Ashwagandha also caused a decrease in serum cholesterol and erythrocyte sedimentation rate and countered decreased nail calcium.
-The trial was of randomized, double-blind, placebo-controlled design.
+The trial was of randomised, double-blind, placebo-controlled design.
 About 71% of volunteers receiving ashwagandha reported improvement in sexual performance.

 - In an uncontrolled trial, ashwagandha (1 g/day for 29 days) improved sleep patterns, responsiveness, alertness, a state of awareness, and physical capabilities in trainee mountaineers over a 29-day trek, which included a 5200 m (over 17, 000 ft) altitude gain.